sara-nl/clouddocs/fail2ban.markdown

 ### Installing fail2ban

-To install fail2ban on Centos7, use
+To install fail2ban on Centos7, you'll also need the EPEL repository.
+You can install the repository and fail2ban by running these commands as root (or prepend them with 'sudo'):
 ```
+    yum install epel-release
     yum install fail2ban
 ```